As two-year fixed mortgage rates begin to edge below 5% – could we be witnessing a return to a buyer’s market?

 David Hannah, Chairman of Cornerstone Tax, discusses what today’s news means for prospective first-time buyers

-Today’s data from the Office for National Statistics (ONS) has revealed that the UK’s annual inflation rate has fallen sharply to 4.6% – down from 6.7% in September.
-This news follows the Bank of England’s decision to continue to hold interest rates at their current level of 5.25% after fourteen consecutive hikes beginning in December 2021 and ending in September of this year.
+Today’s data from the Office for National Statistics (ONS) has revealed that the November’s inflation rate stood at 3.9% – down from 4.6% in October.
+This news follows the Bank of England’s decision earlier this month to continue holding interest rates at 5.25%.
 As inflation continues to fall, pressure is easing on the BoE to pursue further hikes to interest rates as the UK economy maintains its strong recovery.
 David Hannah, Chairman of the UK’s leading property tax experts, Cornerstone Tax, asserts that the BoE should look to reduce interest rates at their next meeting in a bid to encourage prospective first-time buyers to take their first step on the housing ladder.

 According to David Hannah, today’s announcement from the ONS should provide a stroke of confidence to the BoE’s Monetary Policy Committee ahead of their next meeting in December, asserting that policymakers ought to prioritise first time buyers by further reducing interest rates to 4.75% in a move that would allow the housing market to recover whilst also delivering greater opportunities for those looking to escape an overheated rental market.